luiscruz/course_sustainableSE/2024/p1_measuring_software/g5_Notion.md

 Even after removing the outliers, the distribution of the web desktop data is not normal.
 Therefore, we decided to rerun the experiment under more stringent conditions.
-Only one outlier was present in the new dataset, but after analyzin the size of the dataset we concluded that energiBrige had stopped measuring prematurely.
+Only one outlier was present in the new dataset, but after analysing the size of the dataset we concluded that energiBrige had stopped measuring prematurely.
 We decided to remove the outlier and continue with the analysis.

 ![violin_plot2.png](..%2Fimg%2Fp1_measuring_software%2Fg5_Notion%2Fviolin_plot2.png)